-When it comes to drug incidents, fast growing municipalities are outdistancing slow-growing municipalities, such as the District of North Vancouver, by a wide margin.
-It is no coincidence, therefore, that the drug incidence rate in the District, with its slow growth rate, should, judging by the statistics, also be the lowest in the region or even the province when it comes to crime.

-Fast-growth municipalities cannot cope with drug problems and subsequent crime as well as do slow-growth municipalities.
-West Vancouver may be an exception, for although it boasts some growth, its drug-incident rate is one of the highest in the Region.
-On the whole, however, it seems that slow-growth communities are better equipped to handle crime than faster growing communities.
+When it comes to drug incidents, fast growing municipalities are outdistancing slow growing municipalities, such as the District of North Vancouver, by a wide margin.
+It is no coincidence therefore that the drug incidence rate in the District, with its slow growth rate, should, judging by the statistics, also be the lowest in the region or even the province when it comes to crime.
+Fast growth municipalities cannot cope with drug problems and subsequent crime as well as slow growth municipalities.
+West Vancouver may be an exception, for although it boasts some growth, its drug incident rate is one of the highest in the Region.
+On the whole, however, it seems that slow growth communities are better equipped to handle crime than fast growing communities.

 This may have something to do with increased alienation.
-Surrey does not have the highest drug-incident rate.
-That distinction is reserved for White Rock where it is 866 per hundred thousand of population, followed by West Vancouver with 842 and Richmond with 651.
+Surrey does not have the highest drug incident rate.
+That distinction is reserved for White Rock where it is 866 per hundred thousand of population followed by West Vancouver with 842 and Richmond with 651.
 Both White Rock and Richmond are fast growing, however.
-But Surrey with 531 has the fastest growth of drug-incident rate in the region, it was revealed.
+But Surrey with 531 has the fasted growth of drug incident rate in the region it was revealed.

-We already know that, in addition to the fastest growing population, Surrey has the highest drug-incident rate in Canada.
-It should, therefore, not come as a surpri! se that it also has the highest crime rate, for the two are obviously closely related.
-The District of North Vancouver with a mere 179 drug incidents per hundred thousand of population by comparison is the lowest on the totem pole, not only in the region but in the province as a whole.
+We already know that, in addition to the fasted growing population, Surrey has the highest drug incident rate in Canada.
+It should, therefore, not come as a surprise that it also has the highest crime rate for the two are obviously closely related.
+The District of North Vancouver with a mere 179 drug incidents per hundred thousand of population by comparison is the lowest on the totem pole not only in the region but the whole province.